ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/04-multiple-parameters.md

 We can of course assume that $m$ is bounded, for example that it is at most 100 -- then we can say that $m$ is constant and then we get $O(n)$ for the whole data structure.
 But this is cheating, because we cannot know how $m$ changes when $n$ grows.
-The big-$O$ notation can used for multiple parameters at the same time, so we can write the space complexity of the new array-of-lists representation as $O(n\times m)$ because it is linear in both $n$ and $m$.
+The big-$O$ notation can be used for multiple parameters at the same time, so we can write the space complexity of the new array-of-lists representation as $O(n\times m)$ because it is linear in both $n$ and $m$.